2023 US Marine Corps USAW 16U Junior National Championships

 Montana: Mike Zadick — One of five Montanans who have won the tournament multiple times.
 Zadick, a 2006 World silver medalist and 2008 Olympian, made the Junior finals in both styles in 1996 and 1997 and won three titles, including two in Greco.

-Nebraska: Brad Vering — Before he won a national title at Nebraska and a 2007 Greco World silver medal, Vering was a six-time Fargo All-American and Nebraska’s lone three-time champ, highlighted by a sweep of both Junior titles in 1996.
+Nebraska: Joel Adams and Brad Vering — Before he won a national title at Nebraska and a 2007 Greco World silver medal, Vering was a six-time Fargo All-American and Nebraska’s first three-time champ, highlighted by a sweep of both Junior titles in 1996.
+Adams matched his three titles when he won a Junior Greco title in 2023.

 Nevada: Sterling Dias — Nevada’s lone multi-time Fargo champ won 16U women’s freestyle titles in 2018 and 2019 and came back in 2022 in the Junior division to win her third title.